Chapter 5: The Boy Dies

 mind that I was in capable hands.
 I remember thinking that this man had

-to possess vast leadership capabilities to lead such an awesome war
+to possess vast leadership capabilities to lead such a formidable war

 machine as the one I was witnessing now.
 Boy, was I naive?
 People were